a1i3n37x/a37/a37-roadmap.md

     *   [ ] Implement logic to fetch/load this metadata (initially could be local files, later a small shared repo).
     *   [ ] Create a mission folder for the user, potentially pre-populating VPN config files or notes.
 *   [ ] **`quick-recon` macro/command:**
-    *   [ ] A wrapper command that essentially runs `recon --target <ip_from_init> --auto [--novice/--expert based on preference]` with opinionated default settings suitable for quick initial assessment of common CTF boxes.
+    *   [ ] A wrapper command that helps users quickly run a sequence of recon tools with opinionated default settings, but always with user confirmation and control.
 *   [ ] **Exploit Suggestion (formerly Auto-Exploit Stub):**
     *   [ ] Based on service versions identified (Nmap, Nikto) and potential vulnerabilities (Nikto):
         *   Integrate `searchsploit` or a similar local exploit database lookup.
         *   The AI will present potential exploits or vulnerability categories found, explaining them.
         *   **Crucially, guide the user on how to *manually* research and attempt these using Metasploit or other tools, rather than auto-firing.** This maintains focus on learning. (e.g., "Nmap identified vsftpd 2.3.4.
 This version is known to be vulnerable (CVE-XXXX-XXXX).
 You could try searching for modules in Metasploit using `search vsftpd 2.3.4` and then learn to configure and run the `exploit/unix/ftp/vsftpd_234_backdoor` module.")
 *   [ ] **`debrief` generator:**
-    *   [ ] After a session (interactive or auto), allow the user to generate a templated Markdown report.
+    *   [ ] After a session, allow the user to generate a templated Markdown report.
     *   [ ] The report should summarize:
         *   Target information.
         *   Key Nmap findings.